fossology/safaa/README.md

 # Safaa

 Safaa is a Python package designed for handling false positive detection in copyright notices.
-Additionally, it can declutter copytright notices, removing unnecessary extra text.
+Additionally, it can declutter copyright notices, removing unnecessary extra text.

 ## Features